Addison’s disease is the most common form of adrenal insufficiency.

 - Hypothalamic-pituitary disease leading to inadequate ACTH production

 - Long-term steroid therapy, leading to hypothalamic pituitary suppression

-Perform the ACTH stimulation test.
-The likely result is similar to that of Addison’s disease – i.e. there is not a large enough rise in cortisol.
+- In an ACTH stimulation test the likely result is similar to that of Addison’s disease – i.e. there is not a large enough rise in cortisol.